mrclrchtr/rimworld-duty-tally/docs/ai_instructions.md

 *   **Initialization:** Via `StaticConstructorOnStartup` and `LongEventHandler`, not explicit Harmony patches for column addition.
 *   **Localization:** Standard keyed translations (`Languages/*/Keyed/DutyTally.xml`).
 Keys: `DutyTally_Workload`, `DutyTally_WorkloadTip`, `DutyTally_IgnoreInvisibleWorkTypes`, `DutyTally_IgnoreInvisibleWorkTypesTip`.
 Accessed via `.Translate()`.
 *   **Project Structure:** Standard RimWorld mod layout (`About/`, `Assemblies/`, `Languages/`, `Source/`).
 Uses `.csproj` for build configuration.

+## 4. Documentation Maintenance

+All changes to the mod’s functionality — whether new features, bug fixes, or refactoring — must be reflected in this document immediately.
+Update this file alongside your code changes so it always represents the mod’s current state.
+Use commit messages and, if needed, an internal changelog section to track these updates.